top of page

 🌺 Final Thought: A Little Aloha Goes a Long Way

-Your captain wants nothing more than to give you an unforgettable experience —safe, fun, full of knowledge, excitement, and memories you’ll take home forever.
+Your captain wants nothing more than to give you an unforgettable experience — safe, fun, full of knowledge, excitement, and memories you’ll take home forever.

-“Mahalo, Captain — you made our day amazing.”
+Tipping is your way of saying: “Mahalo, Captain — you made our day amazing.”

-So next time you're out on the water…Smile, soak up the sun, catch some fish — and don’t forget to sprinkle a little extra Aloha.
+So next time you're out on the water, smile, soak up the sun, catch some fish, and don’t forget to sprinkle a little extra Aloha.

 Mahalo for supporting local captains – The Hawaii Whale Tale Tours Team 🌊💙